Marking Entries

 Once more Pablo has ridden to the Setter's rescue by producing an Excel marking spreadsheet that can be used simply and accurately to calculate team scores when marking.
 Having prepared the Scoresheet by identifying all elements for which teams can be marked, each team's submission can then be marked using the Scoresheet by recording a '1' where a question, puzzle, observation etc has been correctly answered.

-You can download both versions using the following links:
+You can download the spreadsheet using the following link: AthScoresheet_blank.xlsx.

 Hopefully, using the Marking Scoresheet is relatively intuitive.
-Perhaps the quickest way to see how it should be used is to look at an example: the completed 2005 (Standard) or 2007 (Extended) Marking Scoresheets.
-But there are also a few pointers provided below:
+Perhaps the quickest way to see how it should be used is to look at an example: the completed 2005 (Standard) or 2007 (Extended) Marking Scoresheets, which added a sheet to help produce a results table.
+There are a few pointers below:

 - Note the recommended preparation that should be undertaken before the Hunt has finished.